Romantic-era panoramas: Creation of the panorama

-Cultural pesponse
+Cultural response

 In the late 18th and early 19th century, the panorama attracted a diverse audience.
 The spectators ranged in social standing because an extensive education was not required to view panoramas; panoramas were an art form that could be appreciated by anyone.
 People could immerse themselves in the scene and take part in what became known as the "locality paradox".
 The locality paradox refers to the phenomenon that happens when spectators become so absorbed in the scene on a panorama that they can not distinguish where they are: Leicester Square or, for example, the Albion Mills.

 This association with delusion was a common critique of panoramas.
 Writers feared the panorama for the simplicity of its illusion.
 Hester Piozzi was among those who rebelled against the growing popularity of the panorama for precisely this reason.
 She did not like seeing so many people—elite and otherwise—fooled by something so simple.

 Another problem with the panorama was what it came to be associated with.
 Namely, it redefined the sublime to incorporate the material.
 By associating the sublime with the material, the panorama was seen as an artistic threat—the sublime was never supposed to include materiality.

 The subjects of panoramas transformed as time passed, becoming less about the sublime and more about military battles and biblical scenes.
 This was especially true during the Napoleonic era when panoramas often displayed scenes from the emperor's latest battle, whether it was a victory or a crushing defeat such as depicted in the Battle of Waterloo in 1816.